JaimieHemmings/ci-hackathon-sept-classical-music/README.md

 - Navigate to s directory on your local environment where you want the project cloned
 - Open a terminal in this directory
 - Type ```Git Clone <Repo URL>``` and press enter

+## Known Bugs

+- When the user resizes the window the hover highlight of the different note sections remains offset until the window is refreshed

+- One test user reported that occasionally the click event would stop causing sound to be played until the window was refreshed.
+We were unable to replicate the issue and the user had no console log errors

 ## Credits